Export of Perfumes from Ancient India

 Pliny the elder :

-Gaius Plinius Secundus, referred to as Pliny the Elder (23–79 CE), left probably the important account of trade between Rome and India, that has survived in Classical literature.
+Gaius Plinius Secundus, referred to as Pliny the Elder (23–79 CE), left probably the most important account of trade between Rome and India, that has survived in Classical literature.
 According to him, one documented consignment from Muziris port in India to Alexandria consisted of 700 pounds of nard over 4,700 pounds of ivory and almost 790 pounds of textiles.
 This has been calculated as worth a total value of 131 talents, enough to purchase 2,400 acres of the best farmland in Egypt.
-With such staggering profits, it's little wonder that the Roman government in Egypt encouraged and profited by the trade and a 25 per cent tax on all goods from India was levied by the Romans at the Red Sea port of Leuce Come.
+With such staggering profits, it is little wonder that the Roman government in Egypt encouraged and profited by the trade and a 25% tax on all goods from India was levied by the Romans at the Red Sea port of Leuce Come.

 Pliny repeatedly complained about the staggering amount of money being spent for the imports of luxuries from India.
 He primarily blamed the women for their obsession with the luxuries from India, and the nobility who offered Indian luxuries as offerings to gods at the largest temples of their respective kingdoms as a display of their wealth and stature in the society.